We've independently reviewed this article to make sure it's as accurate as we can make it.

 Unlike gas boilers, electric boilers have no requirement for annual maintenance.

-That’s less headaches, and less potential things going wrong.
+That’s fewer headaches, and fewer potential things going wrong.

 That said, looking after a gas boiler isn’t hard.
 We all do it, and it’s a fairly regular and easy thing.
 Just something to bear in mind.

 Pros & Cons: Gas vs Electric Boilers

 When comparing an electric boiler vs gas, you should consider other factors when making a decision, such as their advantages and disadvantages.

 This is why we’ve prepared this detailed table: